Financial Aid Options

 - Helping Outstanding Pupils Educationally (HOPE) is funded by the Georgia Lottery for Education.
 To qualify, students must be Georgia residents for at least one year in some cases at least two years.
 For eligible students, HOPE pays a portion of tuition and nothing for fees.
 HOPE is awarded at Dalton State based upon the assumption of full-time enrollment and is adjusted based on the student's actual class schedule.
 You do not have to be a full-time student to receive HOPE.
 Visit our HOPE webpage for complete HOPE information.

-- The Dalton State Foundation awards scholarships for first-time entering freshmen and returning students.
+- The Dalton State Foundation awards scholarships for entering freshmen and returning students.
 Visit our scholarship page for additional information.

 - Veteran Benefits and Veteran Dependent Benefits are available to qualified veterans and children of deceased or 100% disabled veterans.
 Applications are available in the Financial Aid Office.
 The Dalton State Veteran Enrollment Form must be completed each semester.
 Visit our Veterans page for additional information.